 The late actor John Candy has given us some of the most endearing talkative characters in comedy.
-Candy had a wonderful way of rendering his subjects as so annoying we’d probably avoid them if we met them in real life, yet he’d gradually reveal a humble, heart-of-gold side of the men he played, the side we often miss in certain souls whose constant talk grates on us despite our hope that others will understand when our own chattiness gets the better of us.
+Candy had a wonderful way of rendering his subjects as so annoying tha we know we’d probably avoid them if we met them in real life.
+Yet Candy could gradually reveal a humble, heart-of-gold side of the men he played, the side we often miss in certain souls whose constant talk grates on us despite the hope we harbor that others will understand when our own chattiness gets the better of us.
 Candy helps me face this side of myself.

 In the 1987 John Hughes film Trains, Planes and Automobiles, we meet Candy as Dell Griffith, a gregarious shower curtain ring salesman fated to accompany Neal Page, a persnickety marketing executive played by Steve Martin on a hilarious mishap-filled attempt to get Page home in time for Thanksgiving dinner.